speechly/speechly/docs/interfaces/_index_d_.microphone.md

 # Interface: Microphone

-An interface for a microphone.
+The interface for a microphone.

 ## Hierarchy